-Clackamas River is a 7.2 mile point-to-point trail located near Estacada, OR and is rated as moderate.
+Clackamas River is a 7.2 mile point-to-point trail located near Estacada, Oregon and is rated as moderate.
 The trail is primarily used for hiking and whitewater kayaking and is accessible year-round.

 Nice hike.
 Brought my 8 year old.
 Did an out and back 3 miles in.